-Rosemary (Rosmarinus officinalis Linn.) is a common dense, evergreen, aromatic shrub grown in many parts of the world.
-Historically, rosemary has been used as a medicinal agent to treat renal colic and dysmenorrhea (painful menstruation).
-It has also been used to relieve symptoms caused by respiratory disorders and to stimulate the growth of hair.
-Traditionally, rosemary has been used for improving memory, and has been a symbol of remembrance and friendship for centuries.
-In Morocco, rosemary has been used to treat diabetes and hypertension (high blood pressure).
+Rosemary (Rosmarinus officinalis) is a common evergreen shrub grown in many parts of the world.
+The fresh and dried leaves are used as a food preservative and in traditional Mediterranean cuisine as a flavoring agent.
+Historically, rosemary has been used medicinally to treat renal colic and dysmenorrhea (painful menstruation).
+It has also been used to relieve symptoms caused by lung or breathing (respiratory) disorders and to stimulate the growth of hair.
+Today, extracts of rosemary are often used in aromatherapy to treat anxiety-related conditions and to increase alertness.

 These uses have been tested in humans or animals.
 Safety and effectiveness have not always been proven.
 Some of these conditions are potentially serious, and should be evaluated by a qualified healthcare provider.

 Traditionally, rosemary is used to increase circulation in the scalp and possibly promote hair growth.
 Limited research has indicated some small benefit with the use of essential oils of rosemary, thyme, lavender, and Atlas cedar for the treatment of alopecia areata.
 However, more research is warranted in this area.

 Traditionally, rosemary extract is used in aromatherapy for its purported benefits in mental health, such as relieving anxiety, enhancing mood, altering pain perception, and increasing alertness and improving recall.
 Studies have reported improvements in stress and alertness, feelings of contentment, as well as quality of memory recall and secondary memory factors.
 Additional studies are required.